jchansjsu/BUS118I-Project/README.md

 # BUS118I-Project
 Introducing Project Pink Aid Team – a compassionate initiative dedicated to supporting homeless veterans and anyone facing daily life challenges.
-Our innovative website serves as a beacon of hope, offering real-time assistance and vital resources to those in need.
+Our innovative website serves as a guide of hope, offering real-time assistance and vital resources to those in need.

 Experience the power of information with our cutting-edge features: